 Angel card readings are predominantly free form with images and phrases or simply phrases that are much more positive than Tarot counterparts.
-Tarot cards are both positive and negative with both attributes and situations while Angel cards provide only positive affirmations.
-Angel cards are a guiding light and never predict a negative scenario which is nice for those who are easily upset or overly anxious.
+Tarot cards are both positive and negative with attributes and situations, while Angel cards only provide positive affirmations.
+Angel cards are a guiding light and never predict a negative scenario, which is nice for easily upset or overly anxious people.
 This is why some prefer the harmless nature of Angel cards.

 Effectively Using Angel Cards

-Angel cards are meant to inspire, guide, comfort, and even heal a person who is struggling, which is why they are composed of phrase r words that are inspirational in nature.
-It is often less intimidating to learn reading with Angel Cards because they do not require the special training of Tarot cards.
-Since the words offered are guidance, they are appropriate for any age, designed to bring out positive emotions.
-Angel cards are sometimes considered a positive introduction to divination for those who are younger and are not aware of the demons that may be present in traditional Tarot type decks.
-Angel cards are common in religious circles, whereas Tarot have taken on a reputation of witchcraft and sorcery over time.
+Angel cards are meant to inspire, guide, comfort, and even heal a struggling person, which is why they are composed of phrases or words that are inspirational in nature.
+It is often less intimidating to learn reading with Angel cards because they do not require the special training of Tarot cards.
+Since the words offered are guidance, they are appropriate for any age, and designed to bring out positive emotions.
+Angel cards are sometimes considered a positive introduction to divination for those who are younger and are not aware of the demons that may be present in traditional Tarot-type decks.
+Angel cards are common in religious circles, whereas Tarot has taken on a reputation of witchcraft and sorcery over time.

-As people prepare to read Angel cards they are often encouraged to pray, not meditate like with Tarot cards.
+As people prepare to read Angel cards, they are often encouraged to pray, not meditate like with Tarot cards.
 The reading then requires only a question to be asked before a random card is chosen.
-The message on the chosen card, if it speaks to the question, is thought to be a direct sign from the angels.
+If it speaks to the question, the message on the chosen card is thought to be a direct sign from the angels.

-Certain Angel decks are more in depth, but the general messages are all basically the same.
+Certain Angel decks are more in-depth, but the general messages are all basically the same.
 Some people choose to use Tarot spreads in Angel reading, but the reading can be more monotone in nature rather than uplifting.
 This also requires more cards overall.
-However, they are still a simple introduction into card reading.
+However, they are still a simple introduction to card reading.
 For Tarot readers who pair Angel decks with Tarot cards for extra guidance, difficult situations are often made easier.